JonKing93/wildcat/docs/api/python.rst

             export(..., exclude_properties)
             export(..., include_properties)

         Specify the properties that should be included in the exported files.
 These inputs should be lists of strings and may include any combination of property names, result prefixes, and property groups.
-See the :ref:`Property Guide <select-props>` for more details.
+Read the :ref:`Property Guide <select-props>` for more details.

         The ``properties`` input specifies a base set of properties for export.
 The ``exclude_properties`` indicates properties that should be removed from this base group.
 This can be used to exclude specific properties when the ``properties`` input contains one or more property groups.
 Finally, the ``include_properties`` input indicates properties that should be added to the export, after ``exclude_properties`` has been implemented.
 This is typically used at the temporarily used at the command line to temporarily restore excluded properties.